-In order to ensure the effective implementation of the Safeguarding Policy into action, following appointment, all staff, partners and contractors will be given training on our Safeguarding Policy.
+To ensure the effective implementation of the Safeguarding Policy into action, following appointment, all staff, partners and contractors will be given training on our Safeguarding Policy.

 While the British Council has a responsibility to ensure training and education is provided in accordance with the Policy, all staff have an individual responsibility for accessing and participating in such training.